MusclePete/Pilllinklauncher/README.md

 View Your Webpage:

 Open the downloaded file in a browser (double-click it).
-You’ll see 10 colorful, pill-shaped buttons (like in images/screenshot_output.png) that open your chosen websites when clicked.
+You’ll see 10 colorful, pill-shaped buttons (like in the second screenshot) that open your chosen websites when clicked.